Cycling laws in Virginia

 These local regulations may not take away any rights listed in the state traffic laws, unless this option is expressly permitted by the state.
 They also may not permit a person riding a bike to do anything prohibited by state law.

-See below for state laws and municipal regulations that influence your bicycle riding in Virginia.
+See below for state laws and municipal regulations that apply to riding your bike in Virginia.

 Simply complete the form below,* and we will add that to our work plan.
 Providing us with a link to the local ordinances can greatly speed up the process.